 - Communicate purpose and vision through storytelling

 In order to explain the reasoning behind any change initiative and to drive commitment, Leaders need to inspire their employees with a vision and a clear path to success.
-This can only be achieved by articulating the “big picture” by coming up with a narrative for why this change is important and how it will benefit the company, it’s employees and their customers.
-Change events can be unstable, stressful and risky and storytelling is an extremely effective tool to drive commitment in those situations.
+This can only be achieved by articulating the “big picture” by coming up with a narrative for why this change is important and how it will benefit the company, its employees, and its customers.
+Change events can be unstable, stressful, and risky and storytelling is an extremely effective tool to drive commitment in those situations.

 - Empower leaders and managers to lead through change

-Any major change initiatives involve a significant change in certain behavior and skill sets of employees.
-To drive engagement and commitment among employees, it is crucial that leaders show the commitment by modeling in the behavior changes and skills training for the entire team.
-One way to do is to conduct training of managers driving change initiatives in their individual teams
+Any major change initiatives involve a significant change in certain behavior and skillsets of employees.
+To drive engagement and commitment among employees, it is crucial that leaders show the commitment by modeling the behavior changes and skills training for the entire team.
+One way to do this is to conduct training for managers driving change initiatives in their individual teams